aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

 Sets desired width and height of image.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use [setDesiredSize(int,int,boolean)](../../com.aspose.cells/imageorprintoptions\#setDesiredSize-int-int-boolean-) by setting param keepAspectRatio to false.
 This property will be removed 12 months later since May 2023.
 Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |